 Car seat blankets

-Despite fear of sounding like a broken record, unless they are recommended by the manufacturer of your car seat, you should steer clear.
-Even then be very careful that the harness is tightly done up.
+At the risk of sounding like a broken record, unless they are recommended by the manufacturer of your car seat, we think you should steer clear.
+Even with blankets that are recommended, be very careful that the harness is tightly done up.

-They aren’t recommended for the same reason you shouldn’t dress your child in bulky winter coats – although you may feel that you’ve done the harness up tightly, the soft padding of a coat will compress in an accident and as a result the harness straps will be looser than they should be, which could expose your child to higher forces.
+This is for the same reason why you shouldn’t dress your child in bulky winter coats.
+Although you may feel that you’ve done the harness up tightly, the soft padding of a coat will compress in an accident.
+As a result, the harness straps will be looser than they should be, which could expose your child to higher forces in a crash.

-To see the car seats we recommend visit our Best Buy car seat reviews.
+To see the car seats we recommend, visit our best car seat reviews.